FreddyVRetro/ISA-PicoMEM/README.md

 It can also mount Floppy image as A: or B:

 The data transfer is done via the RAM, then, it offer the maximum possible speed for 8088 CPU without DMA.

+Warning : The PicoMEM Does not emulate a "Real" Hard disk or a Floppy controller, it is done via the BIOS interruption redirection.<br />
+Then, the real Floppy is still fully operationnal.

 ## ne2000 emulation via Wifi